DenisovAV/mobile_to_web_workshop/public/02_hover/instructions.md

       )
 ```

-Actually, you can not add the `MouseRegion` widget, since it is already included in the `InkWell` widget that we are using.
-It has a `mouseCursor` property, which is equivalent to MouseRegion's `cursor`, and an `onHover` callback that can be used to control the moment when the mouse cursor hovers over the widget.
+PS: Actually, you can not add the `MouseRegion` widget, since it is already included in the `InkWell` widget that you used in the previous step.
+It also has a `mouseCursor` property, which is equivalent to MouseRegion's `cursor`, and an `onHover` callback that can be used to control the moment when the mouse cursor hovers over the widget.

 1. Change the widget type of `Cell` to a stateful widget, and add the `_isHovered` property to its state, to show whether the mouse is currently hovering over the widget or not.
 2. Add a `_onHoverChange` callback to change the state based on mouse hover and set `onHover` property of InkWell.